SergeDmi/ConfocalGN/README.md

 1B - An image IMG (a 3D matrix or a TIFF file)
 The ground truth image can be a high resolution image.
-By default the ground truth image should be isotropic, but non-isotropic images are possible provided CONF.pix and CONF.psf are scaled accordingly.
+By default the ground truth image should be isotropic, but non-isotropic images are possible provided conf.pix and conf.psf are scaled accordingly.

-2 - A parameter structure CONF, containing : `CONF.pix`, the confocal voxel size (in physical units), a 3x1 vector and `CONF.psf`, microscope 2-way point spread function.
+2 - A parameter structure conf, containing : `conf.pix`, the confocal voxel size (in physical units), a 3x1 vector and `conf.psf`, microscope 2-way point spread function.
 `conf.psf` can be
 - an image (matlab matrix or tiff file), with the same pixel size as the ground truth image
 - a 3x1 vector; containing the standard deviation of the PSF in each direction (in physical units)